confluentinc/examples/clients/docs/java-springboot.rst

 Produce and Consume Records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Run the producer and consumer:
+Run the producer and consumer with the following command.
+It builds the jar and executes ``spring-kafka`` powered producer and consumer.

    .. code-block:: text

       ./startProducerConsumer.sh

-   This command will build jar and executes ``spring-kafka`` powered producer
-   and consumer.
-The consumer reads the same topic and prints data to the
-   console.
+#.
+Verify the producer sent all the messages.
 You should see:

    .. code-block:: text